Skip to main content

 Watercolor illustration of a student joining a small weekly Zoom meetup from home.

-Weekly meetups create a steady rhythm of connection.
+Weekly regional meetups create a steady rhythm of connection

-Every Thursday, students and families can join Zoom meetups that give community a regular place in the school week.
+Every Thursday, students and families can join Zoom meetups to discover who else is nearby.

 Watercolor illustration of middle and high school students meeting in person during a museum field trip.

-Field trips turn online recognition into real-world connection.
+Field trips turn online familiarity into real-world connection

 Brilliant Microschools organizes regional field trips where local families can meet in person.
 When appropriate, students from other states may travel in.
 Some events bring together 50–100 attendees once local and traveling families are included.

-Before many field trips, we host a short Zoom meetup a few days ahead of time.
+Before many field trips, we host pre-field trip icebreaker Zooms.
 Parents can see who is coming.
-Students can recognize a few faces.
-Families can understand the age mix and ask practical questions.
+Students can recognize a few names and faces.
+Families can understand the age mix, ask practical questions, and arrive with more confidence.

-That makes the in-person event feel calmer, warmer, and more familiar.
+That preparation makes the in-person event calmer, warmer, and more thoughtful.

 Community in practice